beakbahama/log/docs/stress.md

 The rest of this section details my progress in addressing some of these key anchor points.

-### Pogress on the Biofeedback Gauge: The Chin and Facial Tissue
+### Progress on the Biofeedback Gauge: The Chin and Facial Tissue
 The reactivation of the chin has been a slow but steady process.
 After beginning the intensive physical work on my head in late 2020, the first subtle chin sensations began to return.
 By late 2024, I could feel a near-daily connection to it.
 As of late 2025, the sensations are much deeper, and I have been able to significantly soften the hardened tissue all along my jawline and around the chin itself.
 It is also worth noting that tingling sensations are not only a result of cognitive shifts.
 They often occur in real-time **while actively working on the pop point on the head**, arising moments later in the chin or other key anchor points, confirming the direct physical link across the network.

 This process has revealed a fascinating insight into the function of facial hair.
 As an adult with a beard, it became clear that the hair serves as a natural handle for gently but firmly stretching the underlying fascia.
 This required extreme care initially; the tissue is often very dense, and pulling too hard too soon can result in hair being pulled out or **breaking at the base of the skin, creating a stubble.** Today, as a result of the decreased inflammation, the skin is far more elastic, and it is rare that any hairs break even with firm pulling—a tangible, physical metric of healing.